 Best Overall: Farberware Classic Yosemite Coffee Percolator at Amazon

-"Has a glass top knob so you can watch the coffee as it brews."
+"It has a glass top knob so you can watch the coffee as it brews."

 Best Budget: Primula Today 9-Cup Coffee Percolator at Amazon

 "This is lightweight yet safe to use on the stove or when you’re camping."

 Best Stovetop: Cook N Home Stovetop Coffee Percolator at Amazon